teamdeeson/codex/docs/index.md

-We're an agency called Deeson that designs and builds transformative websites for high profile clients including ITV, Royal Collection Trust, Johnson & Johnson, the Imperial War Museum and the National Crime Agency.
+We're an agency called Deeson that designs and builds transformative websites for high profile clients including ITV, Royal Collection Trust, Johnson & Johnson, the Imperial War Museums and the National Crime Agency.

 You can find out more about us over on our website at [www.deeson.co.uk](https://www.deeson.co.uk/).